XCredits/xcredits-whitepapers/xspoct.md

 Bitcoin and many other cryptocurrencies provide certainty through a public blockchain.
 Unfortunately, this leads to a loss of privacy, which may slow adoption of cryptocurrencies.

 The XSPOCT technology can work with most established cryptocurrencies, including Bitcoin, Ethereum and other blockchains.
-XSPOCTs do not require a separate sidechain, and instead use the confirmation power of the underlying blockchain, removing the need for timelocks.
+XSPOCTs do not require a separate sidechain, and instead use the confirmation power of the underlying blockchain.

 XSPOCTs allow (largely) private transactions in a hostile network between two people, either of whom may be blocked by the network ordinarily or who may be the target of tracking.

 # Important links
 Demonstration code for this paper can found in the [XCredits XSPOCT Repo](https://github.com/xcredits/xspoct).

 This paper may go through some changes.
 You can find this paper, and its versions at [our GitHub repository.](https://github.com/XCredits/xcredits-whitepapers/blob/master/xspoct.md).
+This paper has been updated to represent how the XSPOCT protocol actually works.
+You can see the old version [here](https://github.com/XCredits/xcredits-whitepapers/blob/6ca269aa4beb2824c206ac25a87cf888a8ba799d/xspoct.md).

 # Background